obiwanjacobi/Zsharp/src/Zsharp/readme.md

 - Namespace on AstSymbolEntry is wrong for imported module functions.
     It should be the name of the external module but is the name of the local symbol table it is refered in.
 - Merge AssemblyManager into ExternalModuleLoader to hide Cecil implementation use.
+- Replace ExternalTypeRepository with a Symbol Table?
-- TrySetIdentifier should check if IdentifierType matches AstNodeType.
+- TrySetIdentifier should check if IdentifierType matches the AstNodeType.
 - TypeReference result of a comparison expression is not a Bool (but U8).
+- Assign initial TypeReference to SymbolTable (entry) and MakeProxy for all other references?
 - AstFunctionDefinitionIntrinsic.TrySetSymbol should not be called?
+- Function Overloads handling: Currently based on function name are all in the same SymbolEntry.
+    Function can have FunctionDefinition that is not correct.

 ---